 Also, the design is such that to access critical tools, you will need to unhook a buckle before even unzipping, which can be inconvenient in an emergency and time-sensitive situation.

-Finally, this backpack does not feature a dedicated helmet-carry construction as well as a shoulder strap that you can use to secure a hydration tube.
+Finally, this backpack does not feature a dedicated helmet-carry construction.
+Though it does have a shoulder strap that you can use to secure a hydration tube.

 You can go for the Patagonia Descensionist if you are looking for a lightweight and large volume backpack that will not carry specifically heavy loads.